zhangwei1984/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.7.1   - Add a command line option '-T' to enable themes and set themes off by default.
  - 2.7.0   - Update to DPDK 1.7.0, Note: DPDK 1.7.0 changed how ports are detected and blacklisted, which means the port index is now different.
 You will need to blacklist or whitelist ports with the DPDK '-b' or '--pci-blacklist or --pci-whitelist' options.
 Pktgen does not blacklist